wso2-attic/product-cep/modules/distribution/README.txt

 * Event Flow Support - WSO2 CEP supports visualizing the event flow within the system.
 * Event Simulator - WSO2 CEP supports an easy gui to send sample events to test the event flow.
 * Siddhi Try It Tool - A tool for experimenting with Siddhi Query Language.
-* Execution Manager - A user friendly dashboard to customize preconfigured domain-specific execution parameters.
+* Template Manager - A user friendly dashboard to customize preconfigured domain-specific execution parameters.
 * Analytics Dashboard - An inbuilt dashboard, capable of visualizing event streams in real-time
 * Easily Integrates with Enterprise System - by RESTful HTTP protocol with JSON, JMS MAP/XML/Text messages, SOAP and Email
 * Support for Long Duration Queries - Supports periodic snapshots to a scalable persistence store.